TechPrimers/ai-series/README.md

 - K nearest neighbours
 - Decision Trees
 - Random Forest
-- Introduction to Machine Learning: Key concepts and terminology
-- Types of Machine Learning: Supervised, unsupervised, and reinforcement learning
-- Hands-on on all ML types
 - Data collection, cleaning, and pre-processing
 - Stemming, Lematization and StopWords
 - Feature Engineering